-Some other frequently asked questions on the Debian Security Team can be found at the section called "Questions regarding the Debian security team".
+Some other frequently asked questions on the Debian Security Team can be found at #Debian security team #########.

 Debian Security Advisories

 Debian Security Advisories (DSAs) are made whenever a security vulnerability is discovered that affects a Debian package.
 These advisories, signed by one of the Security Team members, include information of the versions affected as well as the location of the updates.
 This information is: